haydnwiese/StuBudget/README.md

 When the user adds miscellaneous purchases, the remaining allowance for the given week will be updated.

-User data is stored using Firebase
+User data is stored using Firebase.

 <p align="center">
   <img src="https://github.com/haydnwiese/Personal-Website/blob/master/src/resources/projects/budgeting_app/screenshot1.png" height="550">